 Spend a day at the Kendal Climbing Wall.
 The centre offers vertical routes on the indoor walls for guests of all abilities, along with instruction courses - a good option for a rainy day.
 For more information click here.

 White Water Canoeing & Kayaking

 There are plenty of activity and adventure centres located throughout the Lake District.
-They are often one-stop shops offering activities ranging from archery to mountain biking, paintballing to quad bike driving.
+They are often one-stop shops offering activities ranging from archery to mountain biking, paint-balling to quad biking.
 One of the most exciting outdoor pursuits is whitewater canoeing; an exhilarating trip down a fast-flowing river under the guidance of qualified instructors.
 They will choose the best river location on the day almost guaranteeing a great day on the water.

 Gorge or Ghyll scrambling is a full on ‘get wet’ activity, scrambling up spectacular mountain becks, traversing deep pools and climbing small waterfalls.
 You could even swim and jump in whenever you feel like it.
 With Mobile Adventure, you can try gorge scrambling at spots such as Stonycroft Ghyll, Church Beck and Esk Gorge, with wetsuits and all safety gear provided.

 Honister is the last working slate mine in England, producing its famous Westmoreland Green Slate for over 300 years.
 Open to the public, the mine owners offer several activities and tours.
 For both adults and children, there are underground tours of the mine tunnels, offering a fascinating insight into both past and present practices and conditions.